 Name Change Options

 - You must state your choice of surname on the application.
-If you elect to make a surname change on your application, the surname change takes legal effect at the conclusion of the Marriage Ceremony.
+If you elect to make a surname change on your application, you may make notifications at your convenience.

 - The name change option does not apply to your first or middle name.

-- In the event that you and your prospective spouse must marry before the 24 hour waiting period is over, you can request permission from a Judge to waive this requirement .
+- In the event that you and your prospective spouse must marry before the 24 hour waiting period is over, you can request permission from a Supreme Court Judge to waive this requirement.
+An appointment is required.

-- There is no fee to obtain a Judicial Waiver
+- There is a fee to obtain a Judicial Waiver.

 - Give the Judicial Waiver to your Marriage Officiant to enable them to perform the ceremony within the 24 hour waiting period.